IT Audit of Business Processes. Better Prevent Than Cure

 That’s simple like this - the BEACON device is placed at the working place, and the worker has the app installed on the mobile device.
 As far as the worker remains within the operating radius of the device, the working time counter is on.
 And everyone is paid for the actual working time, accordingly.

-As you see, in these cases the practical and reasonable solution was found and offered due to the timely audit.
-Do you want to see your story on the list of the stories that continue happily?
-Then, contact Umbrella IT right now – we will check the things, find the solution and assist you in implementing it!
+As you see, these are cases where the practical and reasonable solution was found and offered due to the timely audit.
+Do you want to see your story on the list of the stories to be continued happily?
+Then, check information on Umbrella IT audit services scope right now - we are ready to review the things, find the solution and assist you in implementing it!